Catholic School Fires Gay Teacher To Stay In Indianapolis Archdiocese

 In doing so, the Brebeuf leaders said, they understood that the archdiocese would no longer recognize it as a Catholic school.

 However, Brebeuf's situation appears to be somewhat different from Cathedral's because it is an independent Catholic Jesuit school.
-Brebuef says that means it will maintain its Catholic identity and that Jesuit priests will still be able to perform the Catholic sacraments.
+Brebeuf says that means it will maintain its Catholic identity and that Jesuit priests will still be able to perform the Catholic sacraments.

 Brebeuf's leadership described the archdiocese's involvement in such an employment matter as "unprecedented."